davisarthur/davisarthur/README.md

 - 👋 Hi, I’m @davisarthur
 - I graduated in December 2022 from the University of Florida with a Master's in Computer Science 🐊
 - At UF, I primarily focused on machine learning and computer graphics.
-Check out my most recent machine learning project ```ContrastiveLearning``` and my most recent computer graphics project ```OceanRendering``` in my pinned repos.
+Check out my most recent machine learning and computer graphics projects in my pinned repos.
 - Previously, I've contributed to several research projects centered around quantum computing and quantum cryptography.
 My BalancedClustering repository is an open source implementation of a quantum clustering algorithm I designed for the D-Wave 2000Q quantum computer.
 Read more here: https://link.springer.com/article/10.1007/s11128-021-03240-8